bentsherman/bentsherman.github.io/pages/land-is-the-problem.md

 # Land is the Problem

+TODO

+Land is the source of all our problems, and the key to solving all of them.

-TODO: explain Georgism through series of questions and answers
+Explain Georgism through series of questions and answers.